dakies/IntroductionToMachineLearning2020/task2/documentation.md

 R2 score for label LABEL_ABPm: 0.5916
 R2 score for label LABEL_SpO2: 0.2625
 R2 score for label LABEL_Heartrate: 0.6072

+applying class weighting does not make it better
+XGBRF also doesn't make it better

 ---- Medical Events prediction ----